Building a better life for Canada’s hard-working families

 We recognize that Indigenous peoples are the first and rightful land holders and workers of this land and the first peoples to have a relationship to the food system and environment we contribute to and benefit from today.
 As a national union fighting to protect worker rights, we affirm our commitment to advance Indigenous justice with guidance provided by the UFCW Canada Indigenous Sub-Committee and through union representation and advocacy at large.

 UFCW Canada – Democracy, Solidarity and Strength

-Each Local Union is part of the National union through membership in the UFCW Canada National Council.
-Some UFCW Canada Local unions are small, representing just a few dozen workers at a single workplace.
-Others have tens of thousands of members working at hundreds of workplaces in their area.
+Each Local Union is part of the national union through membership in the UFCW Canada National Council.
+Some UFCW Canada Local Unions are small, representing just a few dozen workers at a single workplace.
+Others have tens of thousands of members working at hundreds of workplaces across a province.

-Most UFCW Canada Local unions have their own full-time union representatives, organizers and administrative staff.
-Some smaller Local unions are supported with training, bargaining, organizing and administrative services through the UFCW Canada National Office.
+Most UFCW Canada Local Unions have their own full-time union representatives, organizers and administrative staff.
+Some smaller Local Unions are supported with training, bargaining, organizing and administrative services through the UFCW Canada National Office.

 The UFCW Canada National Council

 All UFCW Canada Local Unions are represented at the UFCW Canada National Council.
 The National Council meets twice per year and is the union’s National Executive Board and leadership forum.